Vietnam Airlines Flight 850

-Vietnam Airlines Flight 850 was an international scheduled passenger flight from Bangkok to Ho Chi Minh City.
-On 4 September 1992, the Airbus A310-222 serving the flight was hijacked by Ly Tong, a former pilot in the Republic of Vietnam Air Force.
+Vietnam Airlines Flight 850 was an international scheduled passenger flight from Bangkok, Thailand, to Ho Chi Minh City, Vietnam.
+On 4 September 1992, the Airbus A310-222 operating the flight was hijacked by Ly Tong, a former pilot in the South Vietnam Air Force.
 He then dropped anti-communist leaflets over Ho Chi Minh City before parachuting out.
 Vietnamese security forces later arrested him on the ground.
 The aircraft landed safely, and no one on board was injured.
 He was released from a Hanoi prison in 1998.

 Aircraft

-The hijacked plane, Airbus A310-222, chartered by Vietnam Airlines from Jes Air (Bulgaria), operating as VN 850, registered LZ-JXB, serial number 419, put into service in 1986 by CAAC Airlines and later in 1988 by China Eastern Airlines with registration B-2303.
+The aircraft involved, an Airbus A310-222, was chartered by Vietnam Airlines from Jes Air (Bulgaria), operating as VN 850, registered as LZ-JXB, serial number 419, put into service in 1986 by CAAC Airlines and later in 1988 by China Eastern Airlines with registration B-2303.
 The aircraft was later sold to Jes Air in 1991.
-The aircraft was powered by Pratt & Whitney JT9D-7R4E1.
+The aircraft was powered by Pratt & Whitney JT9D-7R4E1 engines.

 Hijacking

-At 17:00 September 4, 1992, the flight took off from Don Mueang International Airport in Bangkok en-route to Tan Son Nhat International Airport in Ho Chi Minh City.
+On 4 September 1992, at 17:00, the flight took off from Don Mueang International Airport in Bangkok en-route to Tan Son Nhat International Airport in Ho Chi Minh City.